-When a recluse in old age, the great Egyptian writer started to walk around Cairo in his dreams.
-In this fascinating book, those dreams are layered with reflections on Egypt and the world.
+When a recluse in old age, the great Egyptian writer started to walk around Cairo in his dreams and found himself here, there, with friends or strangers.
+In this short, intriguing book, those dreams are layered with reflections on Egypt and the world.
 Beautifully translated by Hisham Matar, with photos by Diana Matar.

 I Found Myself… The Last Dreams